 - Single passengers will share a tent with another passenger of the same gender on the last four camping nights

-- Twin/double/single passengers will need to pay a $20 payment for sleeping bag hire directly to their guide on departure from Alice Springs.
+- Twin/double/single passengers will need to pay a $30 payment for a sleeping bag to hire directly to their guide on departure. in Alice Springs.
 Dorm customers will be required to pay the fee to their guide in Adelaide.
 Passengers are permitted to bring their own sleeping bags.
-Please specify this at time of booking.
+Please specify this at the time of booking.

-- Customers are required to pay their $25-$52.50 per person fees to their guide on departure.
+- Passengers are required to pay Kakadu and Kata Tjuta and Uluru National Park fees to their guide on departure.

 Similar Tours to 13 Day Adelaide To Darwin Tour Package including Uluru and Kakadu